Mission Statement

 History

-Brief History: Pride in Art (PiA) began in 1998, founded by Two-Spirit artist Robbie Hong, Black artist Jeffery Gibson and a collective of visual artists mounting an annual art exhibition at the Roundhouse Community Centre.
-Spearheaded by Jewish artist SD Holman and Japanese artist Rachel Kiyo Iwaasa, Pride in Art incorporated as a nonprofit in 2006, mounting their first multidisciplinary Queer Arts Festival in 2008. obtained charitable status in 2012, and achieved operating status with the BC Arts Council in 2013 and the City of Vancouver in 2015.
-Since incorporation, we have developed from a tiny, grass-roots, volunteer-run, community-based organization to a professional cutting-edge festival receiving funding from all three levels of government, employing a small team of year-round and seasonal staff, and providing hundreds of hours of volunteer opportunities yearly.
-PiA has presented over 3,000 artists in more than 500 events, welcomed more than 120,000 patrons, and incited the creation of dozens of new Canadian works, notably the highly acclaimed 2013 commission and the premiere of Canada’s first lesbian opera by Leslie Uyeda and Rachel Rose.
+Brief History: Pride in Art (PiA) began in 1998, founded by artists Robbie Hong, Jeffery Austin Gibson and a collective of visual artists mounting an annual art exhibition at the Roundhouse Community Centre.
+Spearheaded by visual artist SD Holman and pianist Rachel Kiyo Iwaasa, Pride in Art incorporated as a nonprofit in 2006, mounting their first multidisciplinary Queer Arts Festival in 2008.
+The organization obtained charitable status in 2012, later achieving operating status with the BC Arts Council, City of Vancouver and Canada Council in 2013, 2015 and 2025 respectively.